Amethi district

-Amethi district is the 72nd district of the state of Uttar Pradesh in northern India.
-This district is a part of Ayodhya division in the Awadh region of the Uttar Pradesh.
-It covers an area of 2329.11 km².
+Amethi district is one of the 75 districts of the northern Indian state of Uttar Pradesh.
+This district is a part of Ayodhya division in the Awadh region of Uttar Pradesh.
+It covers an area of 2,329.11 km2.
 Gauriganj is the administrative headquarters of the district.

 It is better known due to being the seat of power of the Indian Nehru-Gandhi political dynasty since 1980.
-The former prime minister Jawaharlal Nehru, his grandsons Sanjay and Rajiv Gandhi (the sons of Indira Gandhi), Rajiv Gandhi's widow Sonia Gandhi and son Rahul Gandhi, have at one time or the other, represented its constituency.
-However, this changed in 2019 when Rahul Gandhi was defeated in the Lok Sabha elections by Smriti Irani, a former TV actress.
+The former prime minister Jawaharlal Nehru, his grandsons Sanjay and Rajiv Gandhi (the sons of Indira Gandhi), Rajiv's widow Sonia Gandhi and son Rahul Gandhi have, at one time or another, represented this constituency.
+However, this changed in 2019 when Rahul was defeated in the Lok Sabha elections by TV actress Smriti Irani of the Bharatiya Janata Party.
+Irani was defeated in 2024 by Kishori Lal Sharma of Indian National Congress.